unicef/publicgoods-toolkit/adoptability.md

 ## Extensibility

 Software system extensibility can come under many different names:
-"plugins," "add-ons," "add-ins," and "extensions" or "extension modules" are the most common, though sometimes "components" is (confusingly) used too.
+"plugins", "add-ons", "add-ins", and "extensions" or "extension modules" are the most common, though sometimes "components" is (confusingly) used too.